Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Strong convergence in Symplectic homogenization

-To prove Theorem \ref{2.1}, we shall use Lisa Traynor's version of Floer homology as Generating function homology (see \cite{Traynor}, and \cite{Viterbo-FCFH2} for the proof of the isomorphism between Floer and Generating Homology).
-We will in fact compare the relative homology of generating functions corresponding to $\overline \varphi (L)$ and $\varphi_{k}(L)$.
-For this we need to consider as in \cite{STH} for $S_{1}(x,\eta_{1})$, $S_{2}(x,\eta_{2})$, GFQI respectively for $L_{1}$ and $L_{2}$, and $F_{k}(x,y,\xi)$ a GFQI for $\varphi_{k}$.
-This means that $\varphi_{k}$ is determined by
+To prove Theorem \ref{2.1}, we shall use Lisa Traynor's version of Floer homology as Generating function homology (see \cite{Traynor} for the definition and \cite{Viterbo-FCFH2} for the proof of the isomorphism between Floer and Generating Homology).
+This means that if $S$ is a \GFQI for $L$ then up to a shift in grading, we have $H^*(S^b, S^a)=FH^*(L;a,b)$.
+The left-hand side is Generating Function cohomology and according to a result by Th\'eret and the author does not depend on the choice of $S$.
+The reader could take this as a definition of Floer cohomology in our setting, but we shall occasionally use properties of Generating Function cohomology that are stated in the literature in the framework of Floer cohomology.